MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 &ensp;
 :material-alert-circle-outline: Required

-Each instance in the cluster must have an ID that must be unique among all instances of the same node type.
+Each node in a cluster must have a unique identifier, or ID, that distinguishes it from other instances of the same node type.
-The instance ID is used as a suffix for the name of each node.
+The instance ID is used as a suffix for the name of each node, ensuring that each node has a unique name in the cluster.

 ```yaml
 cluster: